MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-connector-authentication.md

 | **JSON Web Token (JWT)** | JSON Web Tokens are used to encode tokens that are sent to and from the bot. **Clients should fully verify all JWT tokens that they receive**, according to the requirements outlined in this article. |
 | **OpenID metadata** | The Bot Connector service publishes a list of valid tokens that it uses to sign its own JWT tokens to OpenID metadata at a well-known, static endpoint. |

 This article describes how to use these technologies via standard HTTPS and JSON.
-No special SDKs are required, although you may find that helpers for OpenID etc. are useful.
+No special SDKs are required, although you may find that helpers for OpenID and others are useful.

 ## <a id="bot-to-connector"></a> Authenticate requests from your bot to the Bot Connector service